davebenson/doom4-walkthrough/README.md

 They can take a fairly large amount of damage when they are climbing around on vertical surfaces.

+For players in Nightmare mode, Imps will probably cause more deaths than any other demon.

 ### Possessed Soldiers and Possessed Securities

 These two monsters differ in that the latter has shields.